strawlab/flydra/flydra-sphinx-docs/orientation_ekf_fitter.rst

 ============================

-Flydra uses an extended Kalman filter (EKF) and a simple data association algorithm to fuse 2D orientation data into a 3D orientation estimate.
+Flydra uses an extended Kalman filter (EKF) and a simple data association algorithm to fuse 2D orientation data into an a 3D orientation estimate.
 The program :command:`flydra_analysis_orientation_ekf_fitter` is used to perform this step, and takes, amongst other data, the 2D orientation data